Andy-UTAS/atomic/docs/02specificheatII.md

 which produces the desired $T^3$ dependence, but critically, and unlike the result of Einstein, does not have any free parameters rather only requiring knowledge material density and the sound velocity.

-??? question  "What is the physical reason for the difference in the low-temperature behaviour of $C$ for the Einstein and Debye models?"
+??? question  "2.4 What is the physical reason for the difference in the low-temperature behaviour of $C$ for the Einstein and Debye models?"

     In the Einstein model, once the temperature was below the energy associated with the oscillator, there was no capacity for the heat to absorb heat.
 In contrast, in the Debye model, there exist vibrational modes of the solid do have the capacity to absorb heat.